mkheck/DialogFX/README.md

  * Mark Heckler <mark.heckler@gmail.com> (@MkHeck)
  * Gerrit Grunwald (also known as HanSolo)

-All te best for you guys!
+All the best for you guys!